 Royalties Manager by Reprtoir

 Obviously, managing all these music rights can be a bit of a brain teaser for artists partners and teams (record labels and music publishers).
 Since digital music revenue is becoming even more complicated if we’re including new usages such as livestream, a royalty accounting tool could be helpful.
-This is exactly what we built at Reprtoir with Royalties Manager, let us know if you’re interested in a free demo by our team!
+This is exactly what we built at Reprtoir with our Royalty Accounting Solution, let us know if you’re interested in a free demo by our team!